 here’s nothing like a little extra cash – especially during the holiday season.
 Christmas jobs can help you buy the perfect gift for everyone on your list, avoid going into debt, and even find some year-round side hustles.

-Americans are likely to spend about $997.79 on holiday purchases for themselves and their families, based on recent years.
+Based on recent years, Americans are likely to spend about $997.79 on holiday purchases for themselves and their families.

 This means that if you haven’t been saving for Christmas all year, you’re stressing about where you’ll come up with that extra $1,000.